 These cosy fingerless mittens have been designed to be easy for someone new to the double-knit technique.
 They are worked in rows with no shaping; the thumbhole is a gap in the side seam.

-The pattern for Anemone fingerless mittens is available to purchase as a digital pdf download from the Being Knitterly Ravelry store, or here as a printed pattern with a free Ravelry digital download code.
+The pattern for Anemone fingerless mittens is available to purchase as a digital pdf download from the Being Knitterly Ravelry store, or here as a printed pattern.

 This pattern is available in two versions: there’s one written for those who knit left-handed as well as the standard one for those who knit right-handed.

 If you purchase the printed pattern and would like the pattern for knitting left-handed please say so in your order notes at check out.

 Anemone fingerless mittens are ideal as a first double-knit project.
 These gorgeous mittens are knit in rows using several interesting techniques.
 You start with a provisional cast-on, then knit a sweet picot hem which will sit around the fingers.
 Next, you work the hand using a double-knit stocking stitch in a simple grid pattern.
 Finally, you work a double-knit rib, ending with a simple edging.
 Just one seam and you can wear your fingerless mittens.

 The double-knit technique creates two interlocking layers simultaneously.
 Double-knit fabric has more body than a single layer, yet remains light when worked in a soft, fluffy yarn such as Kidsilk Haze from Rowan Yarns.
 Just right for those of us who suffer from cold hands, and need to keep them cosy while doing other things.

 Anemone fingerless mittens are a lovely stash buster since they use small amounts of yarn in a few colours.
 You could have a lot of fun choosing alternative colour combinations.